Find your personal best

 If you are interested in training in a safe friendly atmosphere you are welcome to come along to one of our classes, you can join in or watch on the first evening.
 All you need is your bare feet, loose clothing and enthusiasm.
 Your first two sessions are free, trial sessions to see if you want to continue.
 After that, we ask you to sign up to a membership.
 You may also choose to buy a gi at some point but there's no hurry.

 As part of the Japan Karate Association, we practice a refined form of Shotokan, the traditional karate style perfected by Master Funakoshi.
 Our karate is not a game of points, weight classes or sport / demonstrations.
 It is a traditional martial art and way of life that trains our students to be peaceful, but if conflict is unavoidable, our students are trained to take down an opponent with a single blow.

-This requires strength, speed, focus and control, but these physical aspects are only part of the practice; they are just the vehicle, not the journey itself.
-Through kihon (basic techniques), kumite (fighting skills) and kata (pre-set sequences of techniques) we learn to control our movements such that we can perform the techniques without conscious thought.
+This requires strength, speed, focus and self-control.
+Through kihon (basic techniques), kumite (fighting skills) and kata (pre-set sequences of techniques) we learn to perform techniques without conscious thought.

 In essence, the body remembers how to move and the mind remembers how to be still.